Chart Color Schemes

 Leppington has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 55 projects that could affect this region.
-Notable ones include Leppington Greens Estate, Leppington Denham Court High School, Prospect South to Macarthur (ProMac), and Bradfield to Leppington/Glenfield Future Rail Connection (South West Rail Link Extension).
-The following list details those most relevant.
+AreaSearch has identified 56 projects that could impact the area's performance.
+Key projects include Leppington Greens Estate, Leppington Denham Court High School, Prospect South to Macarthur (ProMac), and Leppington Public School Upgrade.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.